Regulatory framework overview

 Regulatory documents may contain practical guidance and suggestions to licensees and applicants on how to meet the CNSC's regulatory requirements.
 Such guidance may include, but is not limited to, information on possible approaches to the design of nuclear facilities, the design and implementation of required management and operational programs, and forms for applying for licences or reporting information to the Commission.

 External forms of guidance can include information on best practices and domestic and international standards including standards published by the Canadian Standards Association (CSA).
 CSA standards are an important part of the CNSC's regulatory framework and complement regulatory documents that are developed by CNSC staff.
+The public can have free view-access to all CSA Group nuclear related standards following the instructions listed on this webpage.

 What is the standard process for developing regulatory documents?